Niek/BYD-re/README.md

 - Native library `libwbsk_crypto_tool.so` exposes the JNI entry points (`Java_com_wbsk_CryptoTool_laesEncryptStringWithBase64`, `Java_com_wbsk_CryptoTool_laesDecryptStringWithBase64`, etc.).
 These functions consume the white-box tables exposed by `jniutil/JniUtil` and execute the actual AES rounds.
 - `libencrypt.so` and `libwbsk_crypto_tool.so` reference `CSecFunctProvider::AES128_EncryptCBC`, `AES_EncryptOneBlock`, and white-box tables (`WBACRAES_*`), confirming the app uses a white-box **AES-128** implementation (ECB/CBC helpers present) prior to Base64 encoding.
 - The `JniUtil` native stub returns literal hex blobs for `getPriKey()`, `getPubKey()`, and “new” key variants.
 These strings are 512 hex chars (256 bytes) and should be passed untouched to the JNI layer; they are not raw AES keys but white-box key tables.
 Additional helpers (`getUrlEncrypt()`, `getSecondHandCarKey()`, etc.) expose other static secrets used by ancillary modules.
 - Because the white-box logic lives in native code, reimplementing the transport encryption requires calling into `libwbsk_crypto_tool.so` (e.g., loading the `.so` and invoking `Java_com_wbsk_CryptoTool_laesDecryptStringWithBase64`) or instrumenting the running app to capture plaintext at the JNI boundary—simple key derivation from the dumped hex strings is insufficient.
+Hooking `com.wbsk.CryptoTool` at runtime confirms that the white-box tables work as expected when paired with the corresponding `getPriKey()` / `getPubKey()` material.

 ## Replay Check
 - Replaying `/app/config/getAllBrandCommonConfig` with a captured `JSESSIONID` and the original `request` blob succeeds; the server returns a structured `{"response": "...<ciphertext>..."}` payload rather than rejecting the session.